All kids get cuts and scrapes

 Doctors don't always close a wound right away, though.
 If there's a chance a wound

 is contaminated, they will leave it open to clean it out (for example, with an animal bite).
-Closing a contaminated
+Closing

-or other contaminants remain, they will stitch or close the wound.
+sure no bacteria or other contaminants remain, they will stitch or close the wound.

 Sometimes, doctors decide it's best not to sew up a wound at all.
 If someone has